xMedox/NeonEngine/README.md

 - The standard font color of the text boxes is now black
 - You can now change the window resizability after creating the window
 - Renamed setStartDimensions to setStartSize in the Window class
+- You can now change the font style